-Step 12-13
+Step 12-14

-Based on the UE filtering policy, the location related event notification from AMF and the measurement result from UPF, the eNEF performs local filtering operation to determine the set of candidate UEs.
+Based on the Candidate-UE filtering policy, the location related event notification from AMF and the measurement result from UPF, the eNEF applies the Candidate-UE filtering policy to determine the set of Candidate UEs.
+The eNEF will map the list of SUPI to the list of UE IP address or map the Internal Group Identifier to External Group Identifier.
 The UEs which have the best monitoring results (i.e. low latency) and within the monitoring area will be considered as the candidate UEs to be provided to the AF via eNEF.

-The eNEF may need a new service operation to send the candidate UE list to AF to reply the request from Step 2.
+The eNEF may need a new service operation to send the Candidate UE list to AF to reply the request from Step 2.

-Steps 14-15
+Steps 15-16